thxmike/project/server/README.md

 - POST /users/{user_id}/files - Creates a new file for user {user_id}
 - GET /users/{user_id}/files - Gets all file metadata for a user {user_id}
 - GET /users/{user_id}/files/{file_id} - Gets a users file metadata
-- POST /users/{user_id}/files/{file_id} - Gets a users file
+- POST /users/{user_id}/files/{file_id} - Updates a users file

-### List
+### System Related

 - GET /list - Provides a list of running routes and supported verbs
 - GET /health - Provides a health endpoint providing basic details about the system.

 ## POSTMAN Testing

-This component has an included POSTMAN Collection for testing.
+This component has an included POSTMAN Collection called "Project.postman_collection.json" for testing.
 For details on how to use POSTMAN and import this collection see the [POSTMAN](https://www.postman.com/downloads/) web site for details.
 To download POSTMAN go [here](https://www.postman.com/downloads/).
 To import a collection go [here](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman)